apache/nuttx/boards/arm/kinetis/freedom-k64f/README.txt

   ---------------------
   An alternative serial port might use a standard serial shield mounted on the Freedom Board.
-In this case, Arduino pin D1 provides UART TX and pin D0 privides UART RX.
+In this case, Arduino pin D1 provides UART TX and pin D0 provides UART RX.

   The I/O headers on the FRDM-K64F board are arranged to enable compatibility with Arduino shield.
 The outer rows of pins (even numbered